JOB TITLE: Case Aide

 Bachelor’s degree required.

-Two years of experience in child welfare and
+Two years of experience in child welfare and family services preferred.

 Familiarity with using PROMIS and Connections.